inventree/inventree-docs/docs/faq.md

 <kbd>Ctrl</kbd> + <kbd>F5</kbd>

+### Problems Installing on Windows

+InvenTree installation is not officially supported natively on Windows.
+Install using the WSL framework.

 ### Command 'inv' / 'invoke' not found

 If the `inv` or `invoke` command does not work, it means that the [invoke](https://pypi.org/project/invoke/) python library has not been correctly installed.